Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

         },
         {
             // Empty message encrypted with the key, this is used to ensure the
-            // the key retrieved in the keys-bundle hasn't been tempered (given
+            // key retrieved in the keys-bundle hasn't been tempered (given
             // each key rotation author generates a new keys-bundle from the
             // previous bundle and his one additional key).
             //